Dialectical Reconciliation via Structured Argumentative Dialogues: DR-Arg Framework

-\begin{skproof} First, the operational semantics (see Table~\ref{DR_semantics}) outline the constraints and conditions under which each dialogue move can be executed.
+\begin{sproof} First, the operational semantics (see Table~\ref{DR_semantics}) outline the constraints and conditions under which each dialogue move can be executed.
 Second, the agents' knowledge bases are finite, meaning that there are only a limited number of different moves that can be generated, and the agents cannot repeat these moves.
 As such, the dialogue will not continue indefinitely.

-We now prove that a deadlock cannot happen through contradiction.
+We now prove through contradiction that a deadlock cannot happen.
 Assume that a deadlock happened, where an agent $x$ does not have any available moves to make and the dialogue has not terminated.
-There are the following two cases: \squishlist \item Agent $x$ is an explainee.
-When the explainee cannot make any $query$ or $refute$ moves, it can always make the $agree$-$to$-$disagree$ move since its preconditions are that the preconditions of the $query$ or $refute$ moves do not hold. \item Agent $x$ is an explainer.
-When the explainer cannot make any $support$ or $refute$ moves, it can always make the $agree$-$to$-$disagree$ move since its preconditions are that the preconditions of the $support$ or $refute$ moves do not hold. \squishend This contradicts our assumption and the dialogue is thus deadlock-free.
-Therefore, a DR-HAI dialogue is guaranteed to terminate.
+There are two cases: \squishlist \item Agent $x$ is an explainee.
+When the explainee cannot make any $\texttt{query}$ or $\texttt{refute}$ moves, it can always make the \texttt{understand} move since its preconditions are that the preconditions of the $\texttt{query}$ and $\texttt{refute}$ moves do not hold. \item Agent $x$ is an explainer.~Similar to the previous case, when the explainer cannot make any $\texttt{support}$ or $\texttt{refute}$ moves, it can always make the \texttt{understand} move. \squishend This contradicts our assumption and the dialogue is thus deadlock-free.
+Therefore, a DR dialogue is guaranteed to terminate. \end{sproof}